ashikkabeer/Video-Streaming-Web-App/README.md

-# Zoom Clone
+# Video-Streaming-Web-App

 ## Introduction
-This project is a clone of the Zoom video calling app.
+This project is a video-calling app.
 It allows users to participate in group video calls, mute their audio, engage in live chatting, and mute their video.

 ## Features
 - Group video calling